On the Role of Age and Semantics of Information in Remote Estimation of Markov Sources: System Model and Problem Formulation

-is the transmission frequency under policy $\pi$, and $F_{\max} \in (0, 1]$ is the maximum allowed transmission frequency.
+where $\Pi$ is the set of all admissible policies, and $F_{\max} \in (0, 1)$ is the maximum allowed transmission frequency.

 \begin{definition} A policy $\pi$ is feasible if it satisfies $\mathcal{J}(\pi)<\infty$ and $F(\pi)\leq F_{\max}$.
-Let $\Pi_\text{f} \subset \Pi$ denote the set of all feasible policies.
-A policy is said to be (constrained) optimal if it attains the minimum $\mathcal{J}^* = \inf_{\pi\in\Pi_{\text{f}}}\mathcal{J}(\pi)$. \end{definition}
+Let $\Pi_\textrm{f} \subset \Pi$ denote the set of all feasible policies.
+A policy is said to be (constrained) optimal if it attains the minimum $\mathcal{J}^* = \inf_{\pi\in\Pi_{\textrm{f}}}\mathcal{J}(\pi)$. \end{definition}

-Problem~\eqref{problem:constrained-semantics-aware problem} is a constrained Markov decision process (CMDP) with an average-cost optimality criterion.
+Problem~\eqref{problem:constrained-semantics-aware problem} is a CMDP.
 Due to intermittent transmissions and channel unreliability, the cost function~\eqref{eq:semantics-aware cost} can grow indefinitely.
 This violates the boundedness assumption typically imposed on distortion functions, making the semantics-aware estimation problem inherently more challenging than its classic counterpart.

 A formal approach to CMDPs is the Lagrange multiplier method.
-Let $\pi$ be an arbitrary policy and $\lambda\geq0$ be a multiplier.
-Define the following unconstrained problem:
+Let $\lambda\geq0$ be a multiplier, which can be interpreted as the communication cost associated with each transmission attempt.
+Let

+denote the estimation and communication costs of taking action $U_t$.
+Define the long-run average Lagrangian cost as